wric/spirii-aggregation-api/README.md

 - Need readToEnd
 - Pre-conditions 1-3 might need cache (implement at last)
 - "Exchange rate is 1 SCR = 1 EUR".
 Uncertain about this.
-Nothing else points to currencys.
+Nothing else points to currencies.
 - Seems to be only GET requst in aggregation API
 - Using NestJS typescript example project

 ## Assumptions:

-- Can't increas page size to higher than 3
+- Assuming Transaction API can't increas page size to higher than 1000
+- Assuming Transaction API has no support for filtering on userId or transaction type.
+- Assuming Transaction API has support for query ?page=X
 - "Task 1: Get aggregated data by user Id: balance, earned, spent, payout, paid out" assuming "payout" and "paid out" is one.
 - Task 2: as a first step I'm assuming that the entire liste is expected in response.
 Not paged.
 - Task 2: assuming that the number of payouts is not requested in the response